 What makes p2p fundraising uniquely effective?

-- Think of each peer-to-peer participant as a mini-influencer, out there telling the story of your cause and galvanizing their followers to donate and participate.
+- Think of each peer-to-peer participant as a mini-influencer, out there telling the story of your cause and galvanizing everyone in their personal networks to donate and participate.
 There’s a whole constellation of potential new donors out there, and this is how you connect!

 - Team fundraising is a unique aspect of peer-to-peer fundraising.
-It introduces gamification, which is a fancy word for an online marketing technique intended to inspire engagement.
-In short, participant teams compete to see who can raise the most money and are often incentivized by a prize (which could be branded swag!).
+It introduces gamification, which is a fancy word for an online marketing technique intended to inspire engagement and friendly competition.
+In short, people or teams compete to see who can raise the most money and are often incentivized by a prize (which could be branded swag!).

-- The donation ask comes entirely from your supporter-participants.
+- The donation ask comes entirely from peer-to-peer participants.

 How to create a peer-to-peer fundraising campaign

-Using our all-in-one fundraising and events platform, you can create a fundraising page, enable participants to create their own customized pages, and manage volunteers, teams, and participants.
-You can also gather donor data and level up engagement with things like leaderboards, fundraising thermometers, and a list of prizes/accolades for top performers.
-That’s a lot of words, so we’ve created the below video that explains how to build and host peer-to-peer campaigns.
+Using the Eventgroove peer-to-peer platform, you can create a fundraising page and enable participants to create individual fundraising pages.
+You can also manage volunteers, fundraising teams, and participants.
+You can level up engagement with things like a leaderboard showing your campaign’s progress, fundraising thermometers, and top-performing teams or people.
+That’s a lot of words, so we’ve created the below video that explains how to create and run peer-to-peer campaigns.

-- Provide an overview of how to build your own campaign
+- Provide an overview of how to build your own peer-to-peer campaign

-- Show how using peer-to-peer and team fundraising boosts donations and engagement
+- Show how using team fundraising boosts donations and engagement

 - Demonstrate built-in gamification and sharing tools